Dominican Convent, Ilanz: Early years

 The community recognises two founders, Johann Fidel Depuoz (1817-1875), born in Graubünden, and Babette Gasteyer (1835-1892), born far to the north, in Wiesbaden.

 Johann Fidel Depuoz became a Jesuit in 1840, received an appropriate training in theology, and was ordained.
 For twenty years he travelled abroad, visiting Savoy, Maryland (USA), Liège, Münster, southern Germany, Solferino, Padua and Ragusa (as Dubrovnik was then called).
 Church-state conflict was a feature of the pontificate of Pope Pius IX, and in 1874, the Jesuits were officially banned across Switzerland, as part of a wider Kulturkampf which traditional English language history sometimes perceives as a purely German clash.
 (The Swiss ban on Jesuits was not lifted until 1973 when the matter was resolved with a referendum.)
 Depuoz resigned from the Jesuits and returned to Surselva, his home district, keen to support education and attend to social deprivation in what was at that time a remote and under-developed part of Switzerland.
 Also around this time he obtained a doctorate in theology from Rome.
 During the third quarter of the nineteenth century he ministered energetically in Chur, Schluein and finally in Ilanz as a pastor and educator.
 In 1865, Dr Depuoz opened the educational St Joseph's Institute in Ilanz, reflecting his particular concern for the education of the young.
 The other principal priority at the outset was provision of professional-level hospital services for the sick of the Surselva district.

 Babette Gasteyer received her training in Wiesbaden and then started out as an educationalist, working at aristocratic houses in what are now Germany, Austria and Moravia, also at times working as a nurse.
 In 1866 she was recruited as a teacher by Depuoz.
-As a nun she used the name "Sister Maria Theresia Gasteyer".
+In the convent she had the religious name Maria Theresia Gasteyer.
 It was she who led and sustained the congregation as its first mother superior, through the difficult early years.

 Adherence of the Ilanz community to the Dominican Order was subsequently discussed, and formally implemented in 1894 when a Dominican took over leadership of the community, following mediation involving the Catholic-Conservative National Assembly member, Caspar Decurtins.